computefoundation/gnu-linux-shell-scripting/README.md

 Aliases and short functions.

-*Aliases and short functions are conceptually the same as scripts except they are primarily used for bash configurations and no more than three lines.*
+*Aliases and short functions are no more than three lines long and primarily used for bash configurations.*

 ### one-liners/

 One-liners.

-*One-liners are conceptually the same as scripts except they are meant to be extended.*
+*One-liners are meant to be extended.*

 ---